Cem Mil Podcasts: A Spoken Portuguese Document Corpus For Multi-modal, Multi-lingual and Multi-Dialect Information Access Research: Dataset construction

-The process to build the Portuguese language podcast dataset followed the procedure used to build the English language podcast dataset as detailed in the description of that dataset \cite{clifton2020hundredthousand}.
-The filters used in this process were as follows.
+To construct the Portuguese dataset we followed a procedure patterned on the approach used Clifton et al. \cite{clifton2020hundredthousand}. to build the English-language podcast dataset.

-\begin{itemize} \item The language of the show must be Portuguese (pt-BR or pt-PT) \item The episode must have more than 50\% of speech over its duration.
-A proprietary speech detection algorithm was used here.
-This filters out podcasts which contain mostly music, white noise or ambient sounds, rather than speech. \item The episodes are all Spotify owned-and-operated, for copyright reasons. \item The episode descriptions must be identified as Portuguese by the langid Python package \cite{lui-baldwin-2012-langid}. \end{itemize}
+From a fairly comprehensive list of Portuguese podcasts we selected data based on the following filters: \begin{itemize} \item The language of the show as given by the podcast creator in the show metadata specification must be Portuguese (pt-BR or pt-PT). \item The language of the episode description must be identified as Portuguese using the langid Python package \cite{lui-baldwin-2012-langid}. \item We only selected episodes published between September 9, 2019 and March 31, 2022. \item The episode must have more than 50\% of speech over its duration.
+A proprietary speech detection algorithm was used here to filter out podcasts which contain mostly music, white noise or ambient sounds, rather than speech. \end{itemize}

+From the list of filtered candidates, episodes were randomly selected to obtain just over 150~000 individual items.

-All episodes have been transcribed to text with Azure's speech-to-text service\footnote{https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/index-speech-to-text} which requires a target language and regional variant to be specified.
-In this dataset this can be either pt-PT (Portuguese from Portugal) or pt-BR (Portuguese from Brazil).
-We used the following heuristics based on the available episode and show metadata to select the target language: \begin{enumerate} \item if the show language is `pt-PT' or `pt-BR', use that as the language for transcription. \item if the episode language is `pt-PT' or `pt-BR', use that as the language for transcription. \item if the show's country of origin is `pt' or `br', set the transcription language as `pt-PT' or `pt-BR' accordingly. \item otherwise, fall back to `pt-BR' because the number of podcast producers in Brazil is larger. \end{enumerate}
+The next step was to transcribe this set of episodes using Azure's speech-to-text service\footnote{https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/index-speech-to-text}.
+One of the parameters of this service was the target language-variant which we set to either pt-PT (Portuguese from Portugal) or pt-BR (Portuguese from Brazil) according to the following metadata in this order of precedence: creator-provided language code given in the \textit{show} metadata is either `pt-PT', the creator-provided language code given in the \textit{episode} metadata, the \textit{show's} country of origin is `pt' or `br'.
+If no metadata is set to either pt-PT or pt-BR, we fall back to `pt-BR' because the number of podcast creators in Brazil is larger.

-In the end, 114,387 episodes were transcribed using pt-BR and 8667 were transcribed using pt-PT as a target.
+Despite sending the entire pool of approximately 150~000 episodes to transcription, some of them failed to be transcribed.
+In the end, 114,387 episodes were transcribed using `pt-BR' and 8,667 were transcribed using `pt-PT' as target language.
 Examples of each are shown in Figure~\ref{fig:transcript}.
-Some manual inspection reveals that some classification errors between pt-PT and pt-BR remain: words such as ``\textit{legal}'', Brazilian for ``cool'' or the Brazilian-only pronoun ``cê'' appear in the pt-PT set.
+Manual inspection reveals that some classification errors between `pt-PT' and `pt-BR' remain: words such as ``\textit{legal}'' (Brazilian for ``cool'') or the Brazilian-only pronoun ``cê'' appear in the pt-PT set.